 How to make a Voluntary Contribution

-- If you are self-employed/retired: the monthly contribution is min RM50 to max RM5,000 through your EPF account or through EPF SP1M.
+- If you are self-employed/retired: the monthly contribution is any amount up to max RM5,000 through your EPF account or through EPF SP1M.
 You can change the contribution amount at any time without prior notice.

 - If you are an employee, you or your employer can increase your EPF contribution by contacting EPF and submitting KWSP 17 (Maj) while the employee needs to complete Form KWSP 17A (AHL).
 This change is permanent until you submit a new contribution change instruction.

-- The minimum contribution payment amount is RM50 for every transaction; AND
+- The minimum contribution payment amount is any amount in RM (previously used to be minimum RM50); AND

 - Q: How do I change my EPF contribution from employed to self-employed?